 Each year, Inc. Magazine surveys more than 100,000 U.S. employers to find the nation’s best places to work.
-For the third consecutive year, SHIFT ranked among the best— earning nationally recognition as an Inc. Best Workplace.
+For the third consecutive year, SHIFT has ranked among the best— earning national recognition as an Inc. Best Workplace.

 At SHIFT, we model the way for our clients — helping them build companies worth celebrating.
 Here’s a peek into our processes to help you create a truly great place to work (one that people can’t stop talking about).

 The Seven Essential Qualities of a Great Place to Work:

 In SHIFT’s Inc Best Workplace review, “caring” was the word most used to describe our company — and it speaks volumes.

 Employees in a high-trust culture, who believe they’re part of a caring workplace, are also 44 percent more likely to work for a company with above-average revenue growth.
 Why such a dramatic correlation?
 A culture of caring is an engagement-trifecta:

 - Employees care for each other and your clients

 - The entire organization cares that their shared vision is realized